 Personally, it’s sort of tradition to make large round pancakes and stack them tall.
 But why not make shapes like a bunny or tulip.
 The kids will love them!

 If you are a fan of breakfast for dinner, you will love this Carrot Cake Pancakes recipe.
 There is a subtle hint of sweet with these delicious pancakes which makes them ideal.
-Serve with hash browns or even fresh fruit for a perfect meal.
+Serve with home fries or even fresh fruit salad for a perfect meal.

 This recipe is so quick and easy and I can make 8-10 larger pancakes.
 They are so fluffy and a delicious alternative to making a carrot cake for dessert.